3mo-esolutions/web-components/packages/Switch/README.md

 # Switch

-A switch web-component based on Material Web Components (MWC).
+A switch web-component based on Material Web Components.